-Staff notes that there have been multiple iterations of this request, dating back to 2007.
+There have been multiple iterations of this request, dating back to 2007.
 Staff had several concerns during some earlier iterations of this development.
 Such considerations included the articulation of the exposed lower levels at street level, activation of the ground floor, and the vertical articulation of the longer facades.
-Staff's concerns had largely been resolved with the 2015 approved plans, and the proposed plans submitted for informational appear to be very similar to that plan set.
+Staff's concerns had largely been resolved with the 2015 approved plans.